 Across the street, I saw Moriya walking out of the guardhouse with a flashlight in hand.

-The lights flickered again, the headlights of a passing car the only source of light for a second.
+The lights flickered again, and made the headlights of a passing car our only source of light for a brief moment.

-I looked everywhere for this person who Ao thought was watching us.
+I looked everywhere for this person who Ao said was watching us.

-The lights flickered once again, and I finally saw something that made me shiver.
+The lights flickered once again, and I finally saw something that made my skin tingle and gave me nausea.

-It was a furry grey rat as big as my foot, with a blue ribbon tied around its neck.
-It was standing up on its hind legs, looking at us with intelligence that does not belong to an animal.
+It was a furry grey rat as big as my foot, blue ribbon tied around its neck, standing up on its hind legs and fearlessly looking straight at me and Ao.

 Ao noticed me after a few more moments of weird baby talking.